leifurthorleifsson/www/content/authors/siddhesh/_index.md

 ---
 # Display name
-name: Pavankumar Koratikere
+name: Siddhesh Naidu

 # Username (this should match the folder name)
 authors:
-- pavan
+- siddhesh

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
 role: MS student